Sam Nover

-Sam Nover (March 5, 1941 – December 4, 2018) was an American sportscaster.
+Samuel A. Nover (March 5, 1941 – December 4, 2018) was an American sportscaster.
 His run of 30 years of sportscasting at the same station is one of the longest in Pittsburgh broadcasting history.

 Broadcasting career

-From 1964-1968 Nover worked at radio stations in Charlotte, and Jackson, Michigan.
-In 1968, he was hired as sportscaster at WKBD-TV in Detroit, Michigan.
-He worked at WIIC-TV, (later known as WPXI-TV) in Pittsburgh from 1970 until his retirement in 2001.
+From 1964 to 1968, Nover worked at radio stations in Charlotte, and Jackson, Michigan.
+In 1968, he was hired as a sportscaster at WKBD-TV in Detroit, Michigan.
+He worked at WIIC-TV (later known as WPXI-TV) in Pittsburgh from 1970 until his retirement in 2001.
 He was the Sports Director and principal sports anchor, with the exception of two years he spent full-time at NBC Sports in New York.

-Nover was also the voice of the Pittsburgh Maulers of the United States Football League in their one year of existence, and was the voice of the Don King Radio Network for its short period of existence.
+Nover was also the voice of the Pittsburgh Maulers of the United States Football League in their one year of existence and was the voice of the Don King Radio Network for its short period of existence.
 Nover had the distinction and privilege to do the blow-by-blow of the Heavyweight title fight between Larry Holmes and Michael Spinks with Hall of Fame announcer Don Dunphy as his color commentator.
-Nover is best remembered for having the last sitdown interview with Roberto Clemente shortly before Clemente's death in 1972.
+Nover is best remembered for having the last sit-down interview with Roberto Clemente shortly before Clemente's death in 1972.
 The interview has been excerpted by almost every major television network.

 Nover also did television play-by-play for the Pittsburgh Penguins in the 1970s.